simpledotorg/simple-server/doc/arch/016-ab-testing.md

 - Then the messages will need to be scheduled for delivery.
 See [here](#notification-scheduling).

 ### Notification scheduling
-- notifications are scheduled via a job that will need to be scheduled to run every day during the experiment
+- notifications are scheduled via a job that will need to be scheduled to run every day during the experiment before the [notification window](#notification-window)
 - the job can be run via the command: `AppointmentNotification::ScheduleExperimentReminders.perform`
 - it will search for any pending notifications with a remind_on of today, mark the notification as "scheduled", and schedule a sidekiq worker to send the notification during the [notification window](#notification-window)
 - in India, text messages will first be sent as WhatsApp messages.
 If the WhatsApp message fails, we will resend the message as SMS.